-TIM performs binary classification if you provide your target variable as a Boolean with zeroes and ones.
-Classification of more than 2 classes is currently not available.
-TIM behaves the same way as for any other dataset including feature engineering in the expansion phase, reduction and multiple model creation.
+TIM performs binary classification, when a user provides a target variable that is a Boolean (consisting of zeroes and ones).
+Classification of more than two classes is currently not supported.
+When performing classification, TIM behaves the same way as for any other dataset, including during feature engineering in the expansion phase and reduction and during multiple model creation.

-Your classification dataset has therefore the same format even if you do not have time dependencies in your data.
-In this case you can simply use indices from 1 to n instead of timestamps.
+The classification dataset therefore is expected to have the same format as other datasets, even if there are no time dependencies in the data.
+In this case, indices (from 1 to n) can simply be used instead of timestamps.

-In cases where your target variable is only a reflection of another continuous variable - e.g. you would like to forecast if this variable stays inside of a given corridor or not - you could still provide this variable among predictors, but make sure its availability is set properly so the model does not learn this transformation (e.g. "corridor" transformation) instead.
+In cases where the target variable is only a reflection of another continuous variable - e.g. when trying to forecast if a variable stays within of a given range or not - this variable could still be provided among predictors.
+However, make sure its availability is set up properly, so the model does not learn this transformation (e.g. "range" transformation) instead.

-Every forecast can be interpreted as a likelihood of the actual value being 1 - e.g. forecast 0.6 could be interpreted as a 60 percent chance for the record belonging to the class 1 and 40 percent for it belonging to the class 0.
+Every forecast of a classification can be interpreted as the likelihood of the actual value being 1; for example, a forecast of 0.6 could be interpreted as a 60 percent chance for the record belonging to the class 1 and a 40 percent chance for it belonging to the class 0.